k-basinski/ned_psych/02_cognition.md

 - Invariance is the property of perception whereby simple geometrical objects are recognized independent of rotation, translation, and scale; as well as several other variations such as elastic deformations, different lighting, and different component features
 - These laws of perception were since explored by cognitive psychologists, and some are puzzling to this day

-### Perception today
-- Perception is generative
+### Perception is generative

+- We generate the world around us
-- Same stimulus may be interpreted in different ways depending on:
+- Same stimulus may be interpreted in differently depending on:
     - Context
     - Who is looking
+    - What actions are taken
+    - Motivational state
+    - Previous experiences

+### Predictive processing

-    - Memory is used in perception
+- Brain is in the business of **predicting future states**
+-

 ### Memory